GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-02/unnamed-chunk-6-1.png)<!-- -->

-As on can see, it is not auto-correlated:
+As we can see, it is not autocorrelated:

 ```r
 acf(remainder, na.action = na.pass)